Hopkinsville, Kentucky: Clarksville MSA

-Hopkinsville is part of the Clarksville, TN–KY Metropolitan Statistical Area.
+Hopkinsville is part of the Clarksville metropolitan area.
 Clarksville lies approximately 15 mi to the south of Hopkinsville.
 Prior to 2003, the area was officially known as the Clarksville-Hopkinsville Metropolitan Statistical Area and included only Montgomery and Christian counties.
 In 2003, Hopkinsville was removed from the official name as it was no longer considered a principal city.
 That year, Stewart and Trigg counties were also added to the MSA.
 The four-county metropolitan area had a population of 232,000 in 2000.
 A July 1, 2007 estimate placed the population at 261,816.
 As of 2007, the Clarksville Metropolitan Statistical Area is the 169th largest MSA in the United States.

-Industry
+Economy

 Hopkinsville-Christian County is home to a wide range of businesses and industries, including Fortune 500 companies.
 Over 50 companies make up the local industrial community.
 Local industries provide a range of services and manufactured products.

 There are nine Japanese companies (wholly owned or joint ventures) in Hopkinsville, as well as one German, Spanish, Canadian and Italian.

 The Western State Hospital, established in 1854 as the Western Lunatic Asylum, is an inpatient center for the treatment of mental illness.
 It is on the National Register of Historic Places.
 The inpatient population as of 2004 was 220, from 34 counties in western Kentucky.
 Its three facilities employed 650 workers in 2004.

 Hopkinsville was the headquarters and primary manufacturing facility for Ebonite International, one of the oldest and largest bowling ball manufacturers.
 Ebonite had a broad market share as they own several well-known brand names including Hammer, Dyno-Thane, Columbia 300, Track, and Robby's.
 The Hopkinsville plants produced 60 percent of the world's bowling balls before their closing in November 2019 when they were purchased by Brunswick Bowling Products.